AxiansITSecurity/Restsh/docs/Tutorials/F5DeclarativeWAF.rst

 4. Templating
 -------------

-For managing multiple similar polices or creating reusable configuration patterns, Restsh integrates the Mustache template engine.
+For managing multiple similar policies or creating reusable configuration patterns, Restsh integrates the Mustache template engine.
 This allows you to parameterize policy declarations using variables that are substituted at deployment time.

 For detailed templating information, see: :doc:`Templating </Advanced/Templating/index>`